How to Display Multiple Time Zones in the Microsoft Outlook Calendar

 Each of the time zones will now display in many of the various views of your calendar.
 With the Month calendar view, the default time display is based on your primary time zone.

-With this handy Outlook customization, you can now stop doing “time zone math” when you set up a meeting or appointment.
+With this handy Outlook customization, you can stop doing “time zone math” when setting up a meeting or appointment.

 To be more productive with Microsoft Outlook, check out these additional shortcuts, tips and techniques at TheSoftwarePro.com/Outlook.